Dallas Fort Worth International Airport: Opening and operations

+In a 2006 agreement brokered by Kay Bailey Hutchison, U.S. Senator from Texas, DFW Airport, Dallas, Fort Worth, Southwest, and American agreed to support the repeal under the condition that the number of gates at Love Field was permanently capped.
+The agreement also required all international passenger flights in the metroplex to operate from DFW Airport, and Southwest faced penalties if it or a codeshare agreement partner offered flights from DFW, but these provisions expired on January 1, 2025.

+On October 13, 2014, the Wright Amendment domestic flight restrictions ended, allowing airlines to fly from Love Field to anywhere in the U.S. Despite the increased competition, the number of annual enplanements at DFW grew by five million from 2013 to 2015, only slightly less than an approximately six million passenger increase at Love Field during the same period.

 Airports Council International (ACI) named DFW Airport the best large airport with more than 40 million passengers in North America for passenger satisfaction in 2016.

 In June 2018, DFW Airport opened a fully functioning, free standing emergency room on airport grounds, located in Southgate Plaza near the Airport Headquarters and Rental Car Center.
 With this opening, the facility became the first actual ER on an airport's property anywhere around the globe.

 DFW Airport tentatively completed a $2.7 billion "Terminal Renewal and Improvement Program" (TRIP), which encompassed renovations of three of the original four terminals (A, B, and E).
 Work on the project began following the conclusion of Super Bowl XLV in February 2011.
 Terminal A was the first terminal to undergo these renovations, which were completed in January 2017 at a cost of about $1 billion.
 This was followed by the completion of Terminal E in August 2017 and Terminal B in December 2017.
 While Terminal C was originally part of the multibillion-dollar renovations, American Airlines in 2014 asked to delay renovations of the terminal.

-Terminal C is now slated to be renovated along with the project to construct a new terminal, Terminal F, to be completed sometime in 2025.
+In early 2023, Frontier Airlines established a crew operating base at DFW and added a gate to accommodate additional flights.

+In 2023, DFW served 81,764,044 passengers, a record for the facility, exceeding 80 million passengers for the first time in the airport's 50-year history.